UofT-Government-Project/Covid19_PHU/README.md

 # Covid-19 and Public Health Units in Ontario

 ## Overview
 This project is to showcase the strategical thinking and group efforts to predict and analyze the Covid-19 data.
-It is to recognize the trends of the highs and lows of Covid 19 cases at each of the 34 Public Health Unit in Ontario, Canada.<br>
+It is to recognize the trends of the highs and lows of Covid 19 cases at each of the 34 Public Health Units in Ontario, Canada.<br>
 <br>
 ## Communication protocol
 A group chat has been set up in Slack.
 This will be the primary platform for ongoing correspondence by each team member while working on our individual roles for each segment.
 Every Monday and Wednesday evenings will be an opportunity to meet via zoom and discussing the current week's agenda.
 Every Sunday the team will connect via Google Meet as well to finalize the submission of the current week.
 Additional meetings will be set up throughout the week when needed.<br>